-VIC QLD TAS SA WA NSW ACT NT assignee to provide the relevant report (s.22E RSLA). tenant must be given copy of lease signed of the landlord within a days, or such other riting between the indiord and tenant, of elandlord receiving a ppy of the lease gned by the tenant .22 RLA).
-Copy lease not given, eleant may reminate up to 28 days the last of: I entering into lease; or I tenant receiving a copy of the lease signed by the lease signed by the landlord and tenant, .22(2) RLA).
-Ditice of termination fective 14 days after elentice is given .22(3) RLA).
-Iandlord may object a notice of remination within days if: I the landlord believes it acted honestly and reasonably and ought fairly to be excused; and the tenant is substantially in as good a position, A tenant must be given a certified copy of the signed lease within 30 days of the lease being signed by the parties (s.22 RSLA).
+A tenant must be given a copy of lease signed by the landlord within 28 days, or such other period as is agreed in writing between the landlord and tenant, of the landlord receiving a copy of the lease signed by the tenant (s.22 RLA).
+If copy lease not given, the tenant may terminate up to 28 days of the last of: (a) entering into lease; or (b) tenant receiving a copy of the lease signed by the landlord and tenant, (s.22(2) RLA).
+Notice of termination effective 14 days after the notice is given (s.22(3) RLA).
+A landlord may object to a notice of termination within 14 days if: A tenant must be given a certified copy of the signed lease within 30 days of the lease being signed by the parties (s.22 RSLA).
 A tenant must be given a fully executed copy of the lease as soon as practicable after it is signed by the tenant (cl.11 CPRT).
 There is no right of termination if the tenant does not receive a copy of the lease.
-If the lease is not to be registered, the tenant must be given an executed copy of the stamped lease within 1 month of the lease being returned to the landlord or the landlord's lawyer after stamping (s.16(a) RCLA).
-If the lease is to be registered, it must be lodged within 1 month of stamping and the tenant must receive their copy within 1 month of registration (s.16(b) RCLA).
+If the lease is not to be registered, the tenant must be given an executed copy of the lease within 1 month of the lease being returned to the landlord, its lawyer or agent following the tenant's execution (s.
+16(a) RCLA).
+If the lease is to be registered, the landlord must: (a) lodge the lease for registration within 1 month of the landlord, its lawyer or agent receiving the executed lease from the tenant; and (b) provide the tenant with an executed copy of the lease and confirmation of registration, (s.
+16(b) RCLA).
 No provision.
 The landlord must provide the tenant with an executed copy of the lease within 3 months after the lease is returned to the landlord (or the landlord's lawyer or agent) following its execution by the tenant (s.15(1) RLA).
 The 3 month period can be extended for delays attributable to the need to obtain consent from a head landlord or mortgagee (being delay not due to any failure by landlord to make reasonable efforts to obtain consent) (s.15(2) RLA).
-For leases entered into prior to 1 July 2017, this period is 1 month (unless otherwise varied) (Schedule 3 Part 7 cl.40 RLA).
+For leases entered into prior to 1 July 2017, this period is 1 month (unless otherwise varied)(Schedule 3 Part 7 cl.40 RLA).
 A tenant must be given an executed copy of the lease within 21 days of registration or, if lease is not to be registered, within 21 days after the lease is signed by the landlord and tenant (s.25 LCRA).
 There are no express statutory repercussions for non compliance with s.25 LCRA.
-If the lease is not to be registered, the tenan must be given an executed copy of the stamped lease within 1 month of the lease being returned to the landlord or the landlord's lawyer after stamping.
-If the lease is to be registered, it must be lodged within 1 mont of stamping and the tenant must receive their copy within 1 month of registration.
-The periods specified above can be extend for delays attributable to the need to obtain consent from a head landlord or mortgage (s.25 BTA).
+If the lease is not to be registered, the tenant must be given an executed copy of the stamped lease within 1 month of the lease being returned to the landlord or the landlord's lawyer after stamping.
+If the lease is to be registered, it must be lodged within 1 month of stamping and the tenant must receive their copy within 1 month of registration.
+The periods specified above can be extended for delays attributable to the need to obtain consent from a head landlord or mortgagee (s.25 BTA). -- --- --- -- --------------- -- --- ---